imadbenmadi/Medical-Insurance-Price-Prediction/reports/Report.md

 ## 1. Introduction

 This project aims to predict **medical insurance charges** based on demographic and health-related features.
-We explored the dataset, performed exploratory data analysis (EDA), and tested multiple models to achieve the best predictive performance.
+I explored the dataset, performed exploratory data analysis (EDA), and tested multiple models to achieve the best predictive performance.

 ---